Close Menu

 I’m not sure if Alt-J will have the same succes with this album as they had with their award winning This is all yours (2014) but at almost 50 minutes “The Dream” is very pleasant to listen to.

-To get an idea of their sound on this album, crank up one of the singles off the album, “Hard Drive Gold” below:
+To get an idea of their sound on The Dream, crank up one of the singles off the album, “Hard Drive Gold” below:

 You can stream the album on Spotify and all major music streaming platforms.